thothsjudge/RSClarity/README.md

 Safety & Responsibility

 Only use RSClarity where automation is allowed.
 Do not use it to violate terms of service or to gain unfair advantages.
-The author is not responsible for bans, damage, or misuse.
+The author is not responsible for bans, damage, misuse, or any legal sanctions that arise from the use of this software.
 Use at your own risk.